panga-invocation-pod/panga-website/content/orientation.md

 For those who choose to become collaborators in future iterations of the Panga vision, we have seeded several participation avenues as a starting point:

   * Recharging with cozy hopepunk conversations at the [Panga Campfire](/campfire/) and amplifying global examples of collective practices that we can learn from in our local contexts.
-  * Nourishing our interdependent relationships, including by attending and hosting [Panga Gatherings]() and participating in [Panga Pods](panga-concepts/participating_in_panga/panga_pods.md) to explore the potential of specific collectivist experiments.
+  * Nourishing our interdependent relationships, including by attending and hosting [Panga Gatherings]() and participating in [Panga Pods](panga-concepts/participating_in_panga/panga_pods.md) to explore the potential areas for experimenting with collectivising specific sets of basic needs.
   * Adapting Panga tools and processes to experiment with longer-term efforts to collectivise specific sets of basic needs - see [Panga resources]()
   * Contributing to those collectives stewarding the Panga vision and infrastructure - see [Panga Collectives](panga-concepts/participating_in_panga/panga_collectives.md)
   * Support new people to participate by following a transparent [invitation process](/invitations.md).